Annabel Abbs: Early life

 The daughter of poet and academic, Professor Peter Abbs and gardening writer, Barbara Abbs, Annabel Abbs lives in London and East Sussex.
 She is the eldest of three children and was born in Bristol.
 She grew up in Bristol, Dorset, Wales, and Lewes in East Sussex.
-Her early childhood included stints of home-schooling in a remote Welsh village where her family lived without a car, telephone, television or central heating.
-She later attended Lewes Priory school and has a BA in English Literature from the University of East Anglia, and an MA from Kingston University.
+She attended Lewes Priory school and has a BA in English Literature from the University of East Anglia, and an MA from Kingston University.

-Career
+Works

 Her first novel, The Joyce Girl, was published in 2016 and tells a fictionalised story of Lucia Joyce, daughter of James Joyce.
 It won the Impress Prize for New Writers, the Spotlight First Novel Award, was longlisted for the Bath Novel Award, the Caledonia Novel Award and the Waverton Good Read Award.
 The Joyce Girl was a Reader Pick in The Guardian 2016 and was one of ten books selected for presentation at the 2017 Berlin Film Festival, where it was given Five Stars by the Hollywood Reporter.
 The Joyce Girl was published in the UK, Ireland, Australia, New Zealand, Germany, Turkey, Spain, South America, Bulgaria, Poland and Russia.
 The Historical Novel Society described The Joyce Girl as "the best 20th century fiction of the year."

 Abbs’ second novel, Frieda, tells the fictionalised story of the elopement of Frieda Weekley, wife of Ernest Weekley, with writer D.H.
 Lawrence in 1912.
 Previously Frieda von Richthofen, sister of Else von Richthofen, Frieda was a German aristocrat who later became the inspiration for many of Lawrence's female characters including Ursula in Women in Love and Connie in Lady Chatterley’s Lover.
 Abbs’ novel was published in 2018 in Australia/New Zealand by Hachette and in the UK by Two Roads, part of John Murray Press.
-It has sold in several countries including Italy, Hungary, Bulgaria, Germany, France and Turkey.